sinonjs/fake-timers/docs/index.md

 # lolex

-JavaScript implementation of timing related web APIs.
+**lolex** is a JavaScript package within [Sinon.JS](https://github.com/sinonjs/sinon.js) that uses timing related web APIs.

-**Implements:**
+For example, use **lolex** to simulate a system clock in your testing environment to control the flow of time when your testing scenario requires scheduling semantics.

+**lolex** implemnts the following methods:

 * [`setTimeout`](#settimeoutcallback-timeout-args)
 * [`clearTimeout`](#cleartimeoutid)